tumiola2000/DRTS-groupProject/README.md

 # 02225 Project Test Cases

-This folder contains test cases files in a CSV format that define test cases for the 02225 DRTS project.
+This folder contains test cases in a CSV format that define test cases for the 02225 DRTS project.
 These files specify the task set, architecture model, and initial component budgets/periods for a hierarchical scheduling system.

 ## Files